 Read Speed (Max) | 53 kbit/s | 53 kbit/s | 212 kbit/s |

 On the face of it, the differences between the ICODE 3 and ICODE SLIX 2 are minimal.
 In reality, for the majority of our users, the differences aren't going to be relevant.
 All three variants of the chip have the same lifespan and standards.
-For most use cases - the storage of a URL - all three have enough memory.
+However, there are a number of smaller improvements that make the ICODE 3 interesting for more specialist applications.

 The enhanced security features may appeal to large-scale ticketing or asset management applications, but they are unlikely to be relevant for most of our customers.

 One feature that is new to the ICODE 3 is NXP's SELFAdjust - and we consider this to be something special.
-To understand the benefit of this, let's have a quick look at how NFC tags - and specifically antennas - are made.
+To see the benefits, let's look at how NFC tags, especially their antennas, are made.

-For an NFC tag to work effectively, this coil of wire needs to be tuned to a specific frequency which is close to 13.56 Mhz (although this does vary a little for technical reasons).
-In reality, this isn't easy.
-Even on high quality production lines, within a batch of antennas, the frequency can wander around a little.
-This can mean that some NFC tags don't perform quite as well as others and also don't perform quite as well as expected.
+For an NFC tag to work effectively, this coil of wire needs to be tuned to a specific frequency which is close to 13.56 Mhz.
+Tuning this frequency can be difficult.
+Even on high quality production lines, within a batch of antennas, the frequency can vary.
+Causing some NFC tags to not perform as well as expected.

 NXP's SELFAdjust mechanism is designed to counteract this.
-The chip 'self tunes' itself to small variations in the antenna frequency to make sure that all the NFC tags in a batch perform with consistency.
+The chip adjusts itself to small changes in antenna frequency to ensure all NFC tags in a batch work consistently.
+This is crucial when tags are used at their maximum scan distance.

 This technology is clearly important for any NFC tag application but becomes critical when tags are used at the edge of their scan distance performance.